nakulm10/Weatherify/README.md

 Overall, Weatherify is a powerful tool that can help individuals and businesses make informed decisions based on accurate weather forecasts.

+# Tools and Technologies
+Weatherify is a project that uses a variety of web development technologies such as JavaScript, React, and Django.
+HTML is used to create the structure of the web pages, while CSS is used to define the layout and visual elements:
+1. JavaScript is used to create interactive elements on the web pages, while React is used to build reusable UI components.
+2. Django is used as a backend framework to handle server-side logic and database management.
+3. Latex is used for documentation purpose.

+# Implementation
+### API
+In the dynamic landscape of weather data APIs, OpenWeather and World Weather Online stand out as robust solutions, each bringing unique strengths to the table.
+Whether you’re a developer crafting a weather application or a business optimizing operations, the choice between these two platforms depends on your specific needs.
+### World Weather Online
+World Weather Online is your gateway to precise and reliable global weather insights.
+Renowned for its user-friendly interface and accurate forecasts, it has become a staple for those seeking comprehensive weather data.
+### Open Weather
+OpenWeather emerges as a powerhouse, providing expansive global coverage and real-time weather updates.
+Catering to developers and businesses, it offers a versatile range of endpoints, delivering accurate information for diverse locations around the world.
+### ARIMA Model
+ARIMA, which stands for AutoRegressive Integrated Moving Average, is a powerful and widely used time series forecasting model.
+It’s designed to capture and predict trends and patterns within sequential data points.
+Here’s a breakdown of its components:
+1. AutoRegressive (AR): • The AR component signifies that the model uses past values of the variable being forecasted to make predictions.
+• It explores the correlation between an observation and its previous observations at different time lags.
+2. Integrated (I):
+•	The I component represents the differencing of raw observations to make the time series stationary.
+•	Stationarity is crucial for ARIMA, as it assumes that the time series data is not influenced by trends or seasonality.
+3. Moving Average (MA): • The MA component incorporates the dependency between an observation and a residual error from a moving average model applied to lagged observations.
+•	It helps capture the short-term fluctuations in the data.